Lasting and deep-reaching effects

 Psychophysiology is the scientific method to explore the connection between psychological and physiological processes.
 Through this method, you are able to study, more objectively, states of consciousness such as sleep and dreams, meditative and hypnotic states.
 In this article, we see how this method can be used for measuring the effects of the meditation and yoga methods of the 3-Month Retreat as a whole.
 The study was performed by neuropsychologist Erik Hoffmann Ph.D. and Engineer M.Sc., Per Gaarde-Nissen was in charge of the EEG technology.

 The aim of the investigation

-A total of 32 students volunteered to be measured at the beginning and at the end of the course.
+A total of 32 students volunteered to be measured at the beginning and at the end of the retreat.
 In addition, every person was initially subjected to a psychological anxiety test (the Taylor Test).
 The latest electronic equipment was used, and the measurements were directly analysed by an integrated computer.

 In the first year, the project was divided into two independent researches.
 12 students took part in a study of the autonomous nervous system, while the remaining 20 had their brain waves (EEG) measured.
 The purpose was to study the possible effects of the course on the autonomous nervous system and on the brain – two of the most important biological systems in the human being.

 The autonomous nervous system is divided into the sympathetic and the parasympathetic nervous system, with direct opposing effects on the brain and on most glands and organs.
 These two systems are in charge of bringing the body into either a state of activity or rest.
 To see the relationship between the two, the electrical skin resistance (BSR = Basal Skin Resistance) is measured.

 In a mentally and/or physically active person the sympathetic nervous system dominates, which for instance, results in a rapid pulse, a high blood pressure and a low electrical skin resistance.